 As indicated above, the RTA imposes a sales tax in the six-county Northeastern Illinois region.
 The Illinois Department of Revenue collects this tax and remits the collections to the Illinois State Treasurer.
 The Treasurer holds the funds in trust for the RTA outside the State Treasury.
 As dictated by statute, the Treasurer disburses the funds monthly to the RTA, upon order of the State Comptroller.
-Effective July 1, 2017, the State imposed a permanent 2% administrative surcharge on RTA sales tax receipts, reducing the amount of sales tax provided to the RTA and Service Boards by approximately \$24 million per year.
+Effective July 1, 2017, the State imposed a 2% administrative surcharge on RTA sales tax receipts, reducing the amount of sales tax provided to the RTA and Service Boards.
+Effective April 1, 2018, the surcharge was reduced to 1.5% of sales tax receipts, or approximately \$20 million per year.